 Over 1 million children in the UK suffer with asthma.
 The identification of allergens, used in conjunction with other treatments, can lead to effective control of symptoms.
 Dr Fox uses the latest monitoring techniques such as computerised spirometry and exhaled nitric oxide measurement.
 He is at the forefront of the development of sublingual immunotherapy (a desensitisation process where drops are placed under the tongue daily to lessen an allergic reaction) and anti-IgE therapy for children whose symptoms do not respond to conventional therapies.

 Hay fever (allergic rhinitis) is a distressing and irritating condition, affecting approximately 15% of children.
 It can adversely affect quality of sleep and impact on school life.
 Following correct identification of the causative allergen, hay fever can be treated with safe medication.
 There are children for whom this approach is less effective, and in these cases Dr Fox is now able to offer the new specialist treatment of sublingual immunotherapy.
 This is available for grass and tree pollen, dust mite, cat, dog and horse allergies.

 Accreditation and admitting rights at private hospitals

-Dr Adam Fox is an accredited consultant for the UK's leading private healthcare providers and private hospitals, including BMI Healthcare and HCA Hospitals
+Dr Adam Fox is an accredited consultant for the UK's leading private healthcare providers and private hospitals, including HCA Hospitals

 Intuition Communication Ltd bears no responsibility for information published on this website, which concerns or relates to advertisers and their products and services.
 Read Disclaimer in full.